dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Analytics Services/Azure Synapse Analytics/Dynamic Data Masking.md

 It is the process of hiding important/ classified information
 Data Masking is applicable for SQL Database, SQL Managed Instance and Azure Synapse Analytics

-Making rules defines the set of columns that need to be masked along with the function that need to be used for masking the data
+Making rules defines the set of columns that need to be masked along with the function that needs to be used for masking the data
-In the data masking blade in Azure Portal suggestions are made on columns that could benefit from data masking
+In the data masking blade in Azure Portal, suggestions are made on columns that could benefit from data masking

 Data Masking cannot be applied to SQL Managed Instance using the Azure Portal
-It can be enables directly from the portal or using T-SQL statements
+It can be enabled directly from the portal or using T-SQL statements

 Users with administrative privileges are always excluded from data masking